Forkontumac: Resort Bela Stena

 There is a weekend settlement with about 400 cottages on the western tip of the island, which are mainly used by city dwellers during the summer.
 The name of this resort is Bela Stena and means white rock.
-A white sand beach makes it popular since the seventies of the last century.
-During the hot days, thousands of bathers and picknickers line the beach.
+A white sand beach has made it popular since the 1970s.
+During hot summer days, thousands of bathers and picnickers line the beach.

 Methanscraper

-Architect Marko Dragićević proposed a construction of the 150 m tall "skyscraper" on the island, for the management of the non-recyclable waste.
+Architect Marko Dragićević proposed a construction of the 150 m tall "skyscraper" named Methanscraper on the island, for the management of the non-recyclable waste.
 The design of the "vertical landfill" was awarded the first prize at the 2019 eVolo futuristic skyscraper design competition.
-The structure was named Methanscraper.

-The waste tower, "which visually resembles contraptions from the Mad Max", is envisioned as the vertical skeletal construction with modular capsules attached to its concrete core.
-The capsules are filled with the organic waste that turns into methane in time, which is then extracted into the depot cistern where it would be used for the electricity production.
+The waste tower, "which visually resembles contraptions from Mad Max", is a vertical skeletal construction with capsules attached to a concrete core.
+The capsules are filled with organic waste that turns into methane in time, which is then extracted into the depot cistern where it would be used for the production of electricity.
 The sustainable system of the tower is not polluting air or the water and eliminates the need for classical landfills which cover much area.